Smoked Wild Salmon Mousse Canapés on Baguette Crostini

-Combine the cream cheese, salmon, lemon juice and hot sauce or horseradish in a food processor and blend until smooth.
-This mousse may be made and refrigerated up to 1 day in advance.
+Combine cream cheese, salmon, lemon juice and hot sauce or horseradish in a food processor and blend until smooth.
+Mousse may be made and refrigerated up to 1 day in advance.
 If you do make this mixture ahead of time, allow it to soften before piping.

 Preheat oven to 375° F.

-Fit a pastry bag with a star tip and fill the bag about half full with the mousse.
+You may spread the mousse on each crostini with a short knife, or fit a pastry bag with a star tip and fill the bag about half full with the mousse.
 Pipe a rosette in the center of each crostini and garnish each with a sprig of herb and a slice of tomato (or your favorite garnish).
 Refill the bag as needed with mousse, pressing the new addition down towards the tip of the bag with a wooden spoon or spatula to prevent air pockets.
-(You also may spread the mousse on with a small knife.)

 Recipe by, PCC Chef